Inverse Optimization: Theory and Applications: Fundamentals of Inverse Optimization: A Road Map of This Paper

-Suppose that an agent or a set of agents produces decisions via unobservable decision-generating processes.
-Inverse optimization modeling begins by defining a parametric forward optimization model that represents the decision-generating process.
-Then, given observed decisions, the inverse optimization model determines parameters of this forward model that render the decisions approximately or exactly optimal.
+Inverse optimization modeling begins by defining a parametric forward optimization model that represents the decision-generating process of one or more agents.
+Then, given a set of target or observed decisions, the inverse optimization model determines parameters of this forward model that render the decisions approximately or exactly optimal.
 Figure~\ref{fig:io_pipeline} illustrates these relationships.